enaudon/calculator/README.txt

 regard to the display and its associated property, in addition to errors in several methods that required iterating through the expressions elements in v3.0's source code.
+     Thanks to Hartley Brodey for showing me how to change the background color of my UIButtons.

 CONTACT INFORMATION
 Enrique S. Naudon